asvae/vue-modules/readme.md

 to pay your technical debt.
 By **modules** I mean bundles of `components`, `partials`, `routes` and child `modules`.

-He're your typical module file:
+Here's your typical module file:
 ```
 // module.js